AarZoooo/Notes/Python.md

 ### 1. Bisection Method
 A numerical technique for finding roots of a continuous function within a given interval.

-- The bisection method operates on the principle of repeatedly halving the interval containing the root until the interval becomes sufficiently small.
+- The bisection method operates on the principle of narrowing down the search space for the root by iteratively halving the interval in which the root lies.
-- It requires that the function changes sign over the interval, ensuring that a root exists within that interval.
+- It starts with an initial interval where the function changes sign, indicating that the root is somewhere within that interval.
-- The method is guaranteed to converge to a root of the function as long as the function is continuous and changes sign over the interval.
+- By repeatedly halving the interval and selecting the subinterval where the function changes sign, the method narrows down the search space until the width of the interval becomes sufficiently small.

 **Process:**
 1. **Initialization:** Start with an interval `[a, b]` where the function changes sign, i.e. `f(a) . f(b) < 0`